Fairytales and Other Stories

 “It’s not you who will do the killing,” Damar said as he waved his hands before him.

-The creature that formed on the floor before Eric was nearly twice his height.
+The creature that formed on the floor before Eric was near twice his height.
 The teeth that set in the creature’s long snout were like daggers.
-Wings folded across its back and the claws on the short powerful legs dug into the stone floor.
+Wings folded across its back and the claws on the short, powerful legs dug into the stone floor.
 Eric dove and rolled across the floor as the dragon that Damar had conjured snapped at the place where Eric had once stood.
 The long neck snaked back as it inhaled.
 When the dragon exhaled fire lashed the floor and walls where Eric had been.
 Again the dragon snapped the air that had been Eric.
 Eric rolled over a table to dodge the dragon and a moment later the table became kindling.
 Slowly the dragon pushed Eric back toward the back wall and then into the corner.

 Eric looked around for a way out one more time.
 That’s strange, he thought.
 With all the fire the dragon had sprayed about the room was not burning.
 A knife flew through the air and vanished when it hit the dragon.
 Eric heard the knife as it hit the floor behind the dragon.
 Then he knew to kill the dragon he must kill his fear.
 Fire engulfed him and teeth closed about his body.